egdev6/egdev6/README.md

 I am specialized in web environments with HTML, CSS and Javascript, doing much of my work in the React / Next.js / Redux ecosystem.

-I have participated in important projects and with large national and international clients such as LaLiga, Naturgy, Nationale Nederlanden, Telpark, Globalvía, Schär, among others.
+I have participated in important projects and with large national and international clients such as Lidl, LaLiga, Naturgy, Nationale Nederlanden, Telpark, Globalvía, Schär, among others.